TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Introduction.rst

 plugins are:

 * Used if more complex functionality is required
-* Plugins can be created using the Extbase framework or as pibase (AbstractPlugin) plugin.
+* Plugins can be created using the `Extbase`:pn: framework or as pibase (AbstractPlugin) plugin.
 * ``tt_content.CType`` = ``list`` and ``tt_content.list_type`` contains the
   :ref:`plugin signature <naming-conventions-plugin-signature>`.